TengFeiHan0/CenterMask_plus/README.md

 # CenterMask_plus(under construction)

 ## Note:  The original implementation is at [here](https://github.com/youngwanLEE/CenterMask).
-More details could be found in their project.
+More details could be found in their project. this project is still contructing, models are still running on my server, once got some results, I will update this project.

 ## Highlights
 - **LOSS** . various loss functions(DistanceIOU, CompleteIOU) are supplied